-- 12. (1) Where the Secretary of State reasonably considers that a product which she has approved, or is required to approve, under regulation 11 constitutes a risk to human or animal health or the environment, she may provisionally restrict or prohibit its sale or use in England and Wales and shall immediately notify the holder of the approval or the applicant (as the case may be), the relevant competent authorities and the Commission of such action, giving reasons for the decision. - (2) A provisional restriction or prohibition under paragraph (1) above shall survive so long as its survival is consistent with Article 11(2).
+- 12.-(1) Where the Scottish Ministers reasonably consider that a product which they have approved, or are required to approve, under regulation 11 constitutes a risk to human or animal health or the environment, they may provisionally restrict or prohibit its sale or use in Scotland and shall immediately notify the holder of the approval or the applicant (as the case may be), the relevant competent authorities and the Commission of such action, giving reasons for the decision. - (2) A provisional restriction or prohibition under paragraph (1) above shall survive so long as its survival is consistent with Article 11(2).